rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 Note that md### is the name for the largest md device displayed by mdstat.

-The following image shows the intended result of these commands:-
+The following image shows the intended result of these commands:

 .. image:: rescue_btrfs_root.png
    :scale: 85%